greenflash1357/Digits.jl/README.md

 ### Installation / Testing

-You can test the package by typing:
+You can install the package by typing:
 ```julia
 Pkg.add("Digits")
 using Digits